cn205000/osticket-prereqs/README.md

 <h2>Step 3: Download & Install Files</h2>
-Scroll up to the Installation Files
+Scroll up to the Installation Files and open the link.
+Download all the files

 <h2>Step 4: Configure IIS</h2>